Cluster Counting Algorithm for the CEPC Drift Chamber using LSTM and DGCNN: Performance

-The clusterization algorithm is applied after the peak-finding, aiming to determine the number of primary clusters from the detected peaks.
-After implementing both the LSTM-based peak-finding and DGCNN-based clusterization algorithms, one can obtain the number-of-cluster distribution of a charged particle and calculate the separation power for different kinds of charged particles.
-In our study, the clusterization is completed by performing node classification in DGCNN.
-To achieve the best performance, threshold of the classifier is optimized by requiring the best $K/\pi$ separation power.
-The $K/\pi$ separation power is defined as
+The clusterization algorithm was applied after peak finding to determine the number of primary clusters from the detected peaks.
+After implementing both the LSTM-based peak-finding and DGCNN-based clusterization algorithms, the number-of-cluster distribution for a charged particle was obtained, enabling the calculation of separation power for different types of charged particles.
+In this study, clusterization was achieved by performing node classification in the DGCNN.
+To achieve optimal performance, the classifier threshold was tuned to maximize the $K/\pi$-separation power.
+The $K/\pi$-separation power is defined as